codersstudio/codersz/README.md

 # Coders: The JSSP Transpiler Manual

-**Coders** is a powerful transpiler that converts code written in a single, unified language called **JSSP (JavaScript Style Programming)** into native code for various platforms.
+**Coders** is a powerful transpiler that converts code written in a single, unified language called **JSSP** into native code for various platforms.
 This manual provides a detailed guide on how to use Coders for full-stack development, including a Spring Boot backend and a Vue.js frontend.

 ## Installation